Burundi

 Burundi remains primarily a rural society, with just 13.4% of the population living in urban areas in 2019.
 Burundi is densely populated, and many young people emigrate in search of opportunities elsewhere.
-Roughly 81% of the population are of Hutu ethnic origin, 18% are Tutsi, and fewer than 1% are Twa.
-The official languages of Burundi are Kirundi, French, and English—Kirundi being officially recognised as the sole national language.
-English was made an official language in 2014.
+Roughly 81% of the population are of Hutu origin, 18% are Tutsi, and fewer than 1% are Twa.
+The official languages are Kirundi, French, and English—Kirundi being officially recognised as the sole national language.

 One of the smallest countries in Africa, Burundi's land is used mostly for subsistence agriculture and grazing.
 Deforestation, soil erosion, and habitat loss are major ecological concerns.
 As of 2005, the country was almost completely deforested.
 Less than 6% of its land was covered by trees, with over half of that being for commercial plantations.
 Burundi is the poorest country in the world by nominal GDP per capita and is one of the least developed countries.
-It faces widespread poverty, corruption, instability, authoritarianism and illiteracy.
-The 2018 World Happiness Report ranked the country as the world's least happy with a rank of 156.
-Burundi is a member of the African Union, Common Market for Eastern and Southern Africa, United Nations, East African Community (EAC), OIF and the Non-Aligned Movement.
+It faces widespread poverty, corruption, instability and authoritarianism.
+Burundi is a member of the African Union, Common Market for Eastern and Southern Africa, United Nations, East African Community, OIF and the Non-Aligned Movement.

 Etymology

 Modern Burundi takes its name from the precolonial Kingdom of Burundi (Urundi), a polity that had emerged by the 16th century.
-The colonial capital, Usumbura, was officially renamed Bujumbura at independence in 1962.
+The colonial capital Usumbura was officially renamed Bujumbura at independence in 1962.

 History

-Burundi is one of the few countries in Africa, along with its neighbour Rwanda among others (such as Botswana, Lesotho, and Eswatini), to be a direct territorial continuation of a pre-colonial era African state.
-The early history of Burundi, and especially the role and nature of the country's three dominant ethnic groups, the Twa, Hutu and Tutsi, is highly debated amongst academics.
+Burundi is one of the few countries in Africa (along Rwanda, Botswana, Lesotho, and Eswatini) to be a direct territorial continuation of a pre-colonial era African state.
+The early history of Burundi, and especially the role and nature of its three dominant ethnic groups—the Twa, Hutu and Tutsi—is debated amongst academics.

 Kingdom of Burundi

-The first evidence of the Burundian state dates back to the late 16th century where it emerged on the eastern foothills.
+The first evidence of the Burundian state dates back to the late 16th century where it emerged on the eastern foothills of the Rift Valley.
 Over the following centuries it expanded, annexing smaller neighbours.
 The Kingdom of Burundi or Urundi, in the Great Lakes region was a polity ruled by a traditional monarch with several princes beneath him; succession struggles were common.
-The king, known as the mwami (translated as ruler) headed a princely aristocracy (ganwa) which owned most of the land and required a tribute, or tax, from local farmers (mainly Hutu) and herders (mainly Tutsi).
+The king (mwami) headed a princely aristocracy (ganwa) which owned most of the land and required a tribute from predominantly Hutu farmers and Tutsi herders.
 The Kingdom of Burundi was characterised by a hierarchical political authority and tributary economic exchange.